ivao-in/sector_file_creator/README.md

 - A valid KML file for input.
 - .NET Framework.
 - Be a staff of IVAO Network

-## ⚠️ Note

-Currently, the preview function is not available, but it is in the works for a future update.

 ## 📚 Wiki